Trustworthy-Information-Access/CoMa/README.md

 ``` bash
 pip install -r requirements.txt
 ```

+## Acknowledgements
+This project is based on the work of [VLM2Vec](https://github.com/TIGER-AI-Lab/VLM2Vec).

 ## License Agreement
 All of our open-source models are licensed under the [Apache-2.0](./LICENSE) license.